 and you shall not make it oh Caesar

-that I feel particularly racked with guilt
+that I feel particularly shredded by guilt

 because of the starving millions.